swelshh/wakhinter/README.md

 You can modify the included files to modify how jshint will behave:

-* **jshintrc.json** this is the main configuration file used by jshint where you can setup options for which warning to show and globals
+* **jshintrc.json** this is the main configuration file used by jshint where you can setup options for which warnings to show and globals
 * **jshintigore.json** this is a file I kind of made up where you can specify files to skip or lines of code to skip
-* I also added an option to comment a line of code with ```javascript//jshint_ignore``` and any errors on that line will be skipped
+* I also added an option to comment a line of code with **//jshint_ignore** and any errors on that line will be skipped

 License (MIT License)
 =========